 Even so the tongue is a little member

-Just like the bit in the horse’s mouth (3:3) and the smallness of the rudder in relation to the total ship (3:4), the tongue is a little member with the entire body.
+Like the bit in the horse’s mouth (3:3) and the rudder’s smallness in relation to the total ship (3:4), the tongue is a little member with the entire body.
 There is a great difference between what a tongue is (small) and what it does (great damage or great benefit).

 and boasts great things